cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

-  fixed DBVM find what access/writes sometimes skipping entries on AMD fixed undo not working on memory records when using the single line editor fixed hide children group option when loading a table fixed some font issues in break and trace
+  fixed DBVM find what access/writes sometimes skipping entries on AMD fixed undo not working on memory records when using the single line editor fixed hide children group option when loading a table fixed some font issues in the break and trace window fixed pasting the other types in hexadecimal view fixed the symbolloader fully crashing on unknown pdb symboldata

 lua:
   changes: